Nina Nesbitt

-Nina Lindberg Nesbitt (born 11 July 1994) is a Scottish singer and songwriter.
+Nina Lindberg Nesbitt (born 11 July 1994) is a Scottish singer and musician.
 She is best known for her UK and Scottish top 40 hit singles "Stay Out" and "Selfies".
 She also earned further recognition with her rendition of Fleetwood Mac's "Don't Stop" which was featured in an advert for the department store John Lewis.

-Nesbitt released her debut studio album, Peroxide on February 2014, which debuted at No. 1 in her native Scotland.
+Nesbitt released her debut studio album, Peroxide in February 2014, which debuted at No. 1 in her native Scotland.
 Her follow-up records, The Sun Will Come Up, the Seasons Will Change (2019) and Älskar (2022), also performed well, with all reaching inside the top 5 in the Scottish Album Charts.
 In 2024, she formed her own record label Apple Tree Records and released her fourth studio album Mountain Music, which debuted at No. 3 on Scotland, topped the UK Folk Albums Chart and became her most critically acclaimed record to date.

 In addition to her solo work, she has written songs for other artists, including Jessie Ware, Olivia Holt, Perrie, Jasmine Thompson and the Shires, and has also collaborated with Passenger.
 She has supported live artists such as Stevie Nicks, Jake Bugg, Justin Bieber, and Lewis Capaldi.

 Early life

 Nesbitt was born on 11 July 1994 in Livingston, to Mike, a Scottish manager in the defence industry, and Caty, a Swedish social worker.
 She attended the small village school in Bellsquarry, Livingston.
 At 12, she moved to Balerno, a suburb of Edinburgh, and attended Balerno Community High School.
 She studied music at Stevenson College, Edinburgh.

 Nesbitt plays the guitar, piano and flute.
 She began playing the guitar at the age of fifteen.
 After hearing Taylor Swift's album Fearless (2008), she uploaded her first cover to YouTube.
 A friend from school agreed to record videos of her playing songs for her YouTube channel, for £20 a time.
 Positive feedback inspired her to continue writing and recording songs in her bedroom, as well as to continue uploading more videos.

 As a child, she competed in regional and national gymnastic competitions for both Pentland Rhythmic Gymnastics Club and Scotland.
 She was also part of the Scottish team training for the Commonwealth Games.
 At age 14, Nesbitt also started modelling, due to her love of fashion.
 Nesbitt was registered to Colours modelling agency, based in Glasgow.
-She quit modelling before pursuing music as she did not like the industry, claiming it put out a “negative message.”
+She quit modelling before pursuing music as she did not like the industry, claiming it put out a "negative message."
 However, Nesbitt has since modelled for Yumi, Jack Wills, Calvin Klein and American Eagle.